 A cyclo-cross bike is a type of bicycle that is designed for racing on mixed terrain, such as grass, mud, sand, gravel and pavement.
 Cyclo-cross bikes have some features in common with road bikes, such as drop handlebars and narrow tyres, but they also have some differences, such as disc brakes, lower gearing, wider tyre clearance and a more relaxed geometry.
 Cyclo-cross bikes are versatile and can be used for commuting, training or gravel riding as well.

 Having a good bike and gear can make a big difference in your performance and comfort.
 You don't need to spend a fortune on a fancy bike, but you do need one that fits you well and suits your style.
 You also need to maintain it regularly and check it before each race.
 Make sure your tires are inflated properly, your brakes are working well, and your chain is clean and lubed.
 You should always have a spare tube and or a quick-fix seal and inflate cannister (even if you are using tubeless tyres), pump, multitool, and ride nutrition when you train.
-Cyclo-cross races are typically short,... you don't need to carry a pump, multitool, repair kits and you might need carry nutrition.
+Cyclo-cross races are typically short,... you don't need to carry a pump, multitool, repair kits, but you might need carry nutrition.

 4. Plan ahead.